There are currently no products in the cart.

 Over the last few years, few forms of exercise have received as much attention as high-intensity interval training (HIIT).
 In fact, the American College of Sports Medicine ranked HIIT as the number one fitness trend in the world in 2018.

 In simple terms, an HIIT workout cycles between exercises performed at or near maximal intensity and short periods of rest.
 Typically, most HIIT routines are done within 20 minutes, compared to regular cardio workouts which can take an hour or more.

 What Is HIIT?

-To be more specific, HIIT workouts are centered around exercises that bring your heart rate to 80-95% of your max, usually for 5 – 10 seconds.
-Each period of activity is followed by a brief rest period.
+To be more specific, HIIT workouts are oriented around exercises that bring your heart rate to 80-95% of your max, usually for as little as 5 – 10 seconds at a time.
+Each bout of activity is followed by a brief rest period.

 Workouts can easily be made more or less difficult depending on the duration of the intervals — the shorter the intervals are, the more difficult the workout becomes.

 Advanced HIIT workouts even exchange the rest period for active recovery.
 These workouts never allow you to completely rest, which further increases the difficulty, as well as the number of calories burned.